Do you provide supervision?

 How do you work as a team?

-When we on-board a mentee, we will always specify who is a part of their support team.
-This may include a lead and support mentor and administrative support as needed.
-Everyone within a mentee’s support team will have open lines of communication and share a united goal.
+When we onboard a mentee, we will always specify who is a part of their support team.
+Everyone within a mentee’s support team has open lines of communication and share a united goal.
+In addition, we attend regular group clinical supervision, which ensures we reflect on our work to deliver the highest standard of care.

 What kind of challenges do your clients face?